 Since MITK’s branching pattern and workflows were designed, Phabricator has been introduced, we improved our CI with Jenkins and many MITK-based projects are used in environments that require a reliable code base with plannable stable releases.
 As a research-oriented project in a fast moving environment we still have a high priority to be agile and open to contributions and experimental developments.

-In May 2020, we decided to switch to the well-established git-flow branching model introduced by Vincent Driessen in 2010: A successful Git branching model.
+In May 2020, we decided to switch to the well-known and successful git-flow branching model introduced by Vincent Driessen in 2010: A successful Git branching model.

-Bugs and features are fixed and implemented in branches that branch off from the develop branch and that are merged back into the develop branch.
-We check that these branches have an associated task by parsing the branch name for a task number.
-Follow these naming conventions:
+Bugs and features are fixed and implemented in branches that branched off from the develop branch and that are merged back into the develop branch.
+We check that each and every of these branches have an associated task by parsing the task number in the branch name.
+You must follow these naming conventions: